-Our A7 Prestige was equipped with a sport package that included 20-inch wheels, a firmer suspension and low profile, 265/35 summer tires.
+One version of the A7 Prestige we drove was equipped with a sport package that included 20-inch wheels, a firmer suspension and low profile, 265/35 summer tires.
 With this setup, the ride was smooth and comfortable at all times, but lane changing on the freeway kept us on our toes.
-Since our Prestige had the big wheels and tweaked suspension, we wonder how a simple Premium would move on the freeway.
-Maybe with less efficiency and directness, which might be a good thing.
+For everyday driving, we prefer the standard 19-inch wheels.

-Elegant and convenient, the Audi A7 features coupe-like looks with the accessibility of a hatch, along with a superb powertrain, stylish interior and admirable fuel economy.
+Elegant and convenient, the Audi A7 features coupe-like looks and the accessibility of a hatch, with a choice of powertrains that range from thrifty to heart-pounding.

 Sam Moses filed this NewCarTestDrive.com report from the Pacific Northwest, with Laura Burstein reporting from Los Angeles.